helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>He that climbs the tall tree has won right to the fruit, He that leaps the wide gulf should prevail in his suit.</h3 quote>
+<h3 quote align='center'>I appreciate everything that has been done for me.</h3 quote>

 ---